As narrated by Ali:

 Because now that I have you, you’re not getting away.

 I wait for Amaani to say something but her attention is suddenly turned to the door.
-I turn slightly to see three muscular men walk in.
-One has scars on his face, the other, a whole arm of tattoos, and the third, a sophisticated hairstyle I’ve never seen before.
+I turn slightly to see two muscular men walk in.
+One has a whole arm of tattoos, and the other, a sophisticated hairstyle I’ve never seen before.
 They look a little out of place, and immediately make their way to the back of the Cafè, sitting down at the table next to us.

 My eyes narrow.
 Are they here as backup for Amaani?

 I turn to her, but her whole body is rigid, her eyes alert as ever.
 She seems more afraid of them than I do.

 Ignoring the two men next to us, I raise my eyebrows at Amaani, still waiting for to say something.